Semaglutide: FDA-Approved Chronic Weight Management

 Side Effects & Safety

-Most side effects are mild, temporary, and occur during the dose escalation period.
+Most gastrointestinal side effects are mild, temporary, and occur during the dose escalation period.

 - Nausea (typically improves after 2-4 weeks)